“Can I sell my FBA business?” As The FBA Broker, this is often the first question I hear from clients, but unfortunately, the answer is: It depends.

 - Under one year — not great; expect low-ball offers or wait to sell

-It’s typical for a product brand to have this type of trajectory: The first year is focused on discovery and finding what works, the second and third years are spent investing in growth, and the fourth year is devoted to optimizing net profits for sale.
+It’s typical for a product brand to have this type of trajectory: The first year is focused on the discovery phase and finding what works, the second and third years are spent investing in growth, and the fourth year is devoted to optimizing net profits for sale.

 3. EBITDA (Annual net profit)